rthakur2712/Click-cart/README.md

-Below is a revised project description along with clear setup steps:

----

 ### **Project Overview**

 This e-commerce website is built using the MERN (MongoDB, Express, React, Node.js) stack and is inspired by popular online shopping platforms.
 It features a robust design, seamless payment integration using RazorPay, and works smoothly on mobile, web, and iOS devices.
 The application uses Material UI for a modern, responsive look, and the code is structured cleanly for easy understanding and maintenance.